Kramers Fulde-Ferrell state and superconducting spin diode effect: The relation between the phase difference and

 \section{The relation between the phase difference and $N_{s}$}

-To study the transport properties of the Josephson chain, we study the system consisting of two superconductors with Krammers FF order sandwiching a normal metal in between as shown in Fig.3(a) of the main text.
-By setting the lattice constant to 1, this Josephson chain can be described by the tight-binding Hamiltonian $H_{Jc}(\phi)=H_{SL}+H_{N}+H_{SR}+H_{LN}+H_{RN}$, where
+To study the transport properties of the Josephson chain, we consider the system consisting of two superconductors with KFF order sandwiching a normal metal in between as shown in Fig.~\ref{fig:jj}(a) of the main text.
+By setting the lattice constant to 1, this Josephson chain can be described by the tight-binding Hamiltonian $H_{Jc}(\phi)=H_{SL}+H_{N}+H_{SR}+H_{LN}+H_{RN}$, where \begin{widetext}